-"He was absolutely crap" – Michael Owen slams former England manager Fabio Capello
+Michael Owen has accused former England (opens in new tab) manager Fabio Capello of ruining his international career.

 The striker was previously a regular for the national team but was handed just a single appearance during Capello's time in charge.